-Frequently asked questions relating to Teachers Building Society transfer of equity
+Teachers Building Society transfer of equity example support desk enquires

-- I am am in need of a conveyancer to undertake my transfer of equity.
+- I am looking for a lawyer to deal with my transfer of equity.
 Teachers Building Society have been approached for a remortgage.
 I thought of asking my mortgage broker.
-I am lead to believe he will likely receive a kickback for suggesting someone, but also of benefit will be that he knows the lawyer, has dealt with them before.
-Is my logic flawed?
+I understand he will likely get a kickback for recommending a firm, but also of benefit will be that he knows the conveyancing solicitor, has a working relationship with them.
+Is my logic misguided?

-- Will I incur any charges for a Transfer of Equity where the current mortgage is with Teachers Building Society?
+- Will I have to pay any charges for a Transfer of Equity where the current mortgage is with Teachers Building Society?

 Please provide a copy of your National Insurance Number?

-General Advice to read in supporting the above Teachers Building Society transfer of equity Advice :
+Caveats to be read in in addition to the above Teachers Building Society transfer of equity information :

 Tax and Legal

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in violation of the lease.
+Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance